 Hey everyone!
 Hopefully your fantasy seasons are still going as we enter the last month of the season.
 Instead of normal daily notes, I'm going to discuss one situation for every team throughout the league.
 We'll get back to normal notes on Wednesday morning, but I feel like this was a good chance of pace to highlight some new developments around the NHL.
-Let's get to it!Please, blog, may I have some more?
+Let's get to it!

 Instead of my usual Monday daily notes, I am going to update my list of holds and streams for every NHL team.
 This should help everyone out quite a bit in companion with my Playoff Schedule Manifesto.
 I will also add in some notes where I feel like they're necessary, either to explain myself, or some quick thoughts on a player.
 Let's get right to it!

 He hasn't been talked about much but as far as disappointments go, Ryan Johansen is near the top of the list.
 It wasn't that long ago that he was a 22 year old scoring 33 goals and 30 assists, followed up by 26+45.
 Johansen had 4 straight 60+ point seasons before this year and to be blunt, he's been awful compared to his high standards.
 Johansen had his best game in quite some time Thursday, dishing three assists and putting three shots on goal in the 5-0 win over the Kings.
 The main reason I'm encouraged by this?
 Filip Forsberg.
 The Swedish star returned from injury on Thursday and immediately went onto Johansen's wing.
 Still, five goals and under 1.5 shots per game on the season isn't going to get it done for Johansen owners.
 In the last three games, Johansen has at least three shots on goal, so I think he's going to keep building.
 I don't think we see Columbus Johansen again, but I don't see why last season's Johansen can be back for the rest of the season.
 Let's take a look at what else happened over the last two nights:

 After a massive breakout in which he scored 72 points in 77 games and Tampa Bay made the Cup Finals in 2014-15, everyone expected Tyler Johnson to push his way into superstardom.
 Then he struggled massively in 2015-16 scoring 38 points in 69 not-so-nice games.
 "It's okay, he'll bounce back!"
 Kind of, but 45 points in 66 games wasn't necessarily what people hoped.
 "Write him off, that was a fluke!"
 Nope, Johnson is back on track.
 Johnson scored a hat trick on Tuesday putting six shots on goal in the 5-4 win over Carolina.
 He now has 16 goals and 18 assists in 42 games with a +11 rating.
 The shot rate on the whole doesn't look great, but Johnson has 33 shots on goal in his past 9 games, in which he has 8 goals.
 The player that was tied for the team lead in points during the regular season and led a Cup finalist in points in the playoffs looks to be back.
 If he is, Tampa is going to be even more unstoppable.
 Johnson is available in around 25% of leagues and if you're lucky enough to be in, grab him immediately.
 If you own him, props for grabbing him and don't look to sell high because we know the upside.
 Let's take a look at what else happened the last two nights:

 First off, I hope everyone had a Happy New Year's!
 As much as I personally don't care for New Year's Eve, this year was different because of the Buffalo Bills making the playoffs.
 I wish I had video of me celebrating with my dad or an audio recording of my friend, who is in Paris, who heard us yelling on speaker phone and him celebrating in the Paris streets.
 Couple that with an amazing USA win in the WJC outdoor game against Canada that I was at and things in the sports world couldn't be better.
 Even the Sabres looked competent today despite the loss!
 Anyways, let's get to what you're here for...
 I've talked about Josh Bailey being the waiver wire pickup of the year on multiple occasions over the last couple weeks because, well, the Isles top line is on fire.
 That said, William Karlsson is easily #2 in this department.
 Wild Bill, a Razzball favorite from the past (aka favorite of mine), scored the first hat trick in Vegas history on Sunday, scoring three goals and an assist in the 6-3 win over the Maple Leafs.
 That brings Karlsson's totals to 20+13 in 33 games with a +15 rating.
 Sure, it will regress some because he's not going to shoot 26.3% all season, but let's give Karlsson his due.
 In the first 183 games of his career, Karlsson scored 18 goals.
 He has that beat for the Golden Knights in 37 games.
 His emergence is a huge part of Vegas shocking the world as they sit atop the Western Conference.
 Karlsson will drop off some in the second half, at least in the goals department, but make no mistake about it, it's not a complete fluke.
 Karlsson should be a hold for the rest of the season.
 Let's take a look at what else happened over the last three days of the old year:

 I was all in on the Tampa Bay Lightning again this year picking them to make the Stanley Cup Finals.
 Obviously they don't crown champions 3 weeks into the season but Tampa has started off incredibly well.
 They've had some depth players step up but at the end of the day, their studs have been incredible.
 The top two players in points in the NHL by a wide margin are both Lightning players with Steven Stamkos.
 Tampa Bay blitzed Pittsburgh 7-1 on Saturday and Stamkos led the way with a goal, three assists and four shots on goal.
 That gives Stamkos a whopping 17 points (3+14) in 9 games.
 Stamkos was a player who consistently dropped in my drafts into the third round and while it's too early to celebrate given Stamkos' injury, it's been the dream start.
 Fingers crossed that he stays healthy because Stammer could be a top 10, maybe even top 5 player.
 Let's take a look at what else happened over the weekend:

 We've reached the halfway point in my rankings and it's time to approach the finish line.
 I will keep updating this with info for players as Friday progresses but I wanted to get the top 150 out as soon as possible.
 Also, sorry for the delay, but the RCL's will launch this coming Monday in the afternoon.
 I've had a few technical difficulties setting it up but that should be taken care of by then.
 Without further adieu, here is my top 150:

 The Chicago Blackhawks were the best team in the Western Conference during the 2016-17 regular season but unlike in years past, the postseason had no success.
 The Blackhawks were demolished in the first round by the Predators leading them to make some radical offseason changes.
 Out goes Artemi Panarin, back comes Brandon Saad.
 Out goes Marian Hossa due to injury, back comes Patrick Sharp.
 Out goes Niklas Hjalmarsson, Connor Murphy comes back in return.
 Overall, I really don't like the direction that Chicago is going as I discussed on this podcast.
 Despite the fact that I think they could be in a battle this season just to make the playoffs, there's still plenty of fantasy talents worth discussing.
 Let's take a look at what they're working with:

 Viktor Arvidsson has been among the best waiver wire pickups of the season, especially at the forward positions.
 He's thriving in Nashville seemingly out of nowhere.
 A late bloomer, which caused him to be drafted at 21 years old in the 4th round by Nashville, Arvidsson first made his name in the league by scoring an overtime goal in Game 6 against the Sharks last season, his rookie campaign.
 Now, in his sophomore season, we're seeing upside that I quite frankly didn't know what there.
 On Saturday, Arvidsson scored his first career hat trick on eight shots, albeit in a 7-4 loss against Florida.
 He came right back on Sunday to record an assist with six shots.
 That brings his totals to 18+21 in 54 games with well over 3 shots per game and a +16 rating.
 Arvidsson moved back onto the first line Saturday which helped sparked this surge.
 He's a clear as day hold at the moment and should be even if he eventually drops down a line.
 Regardless, Arvidsson is available in over 50% of leagues so do your part to fix that and pick him up.
 Here's what else I saw around the league this weekend: